 To move bodies, equipment or payload around on the truck, simply drag & drop the components.
 As things are repositioned, all technical information is re-calculated, compliance is re-checked and maximum payload is re-calculated in real-time.
 Drag items around, to examine the point at which an axle becomes overloaded, or to watch the maximum payload rise or fall.

 The default view is simple and uncluttered.
 You can however examine detailed views of weight distribution for the truck, fuel and crew, or the trailer.
-You can review centre of gravity points for individual components, and see overall centre of gravity.
+You can review center of gravity points for individual components, and see overall center of gravity.
 You can examine detailed weight information for Bridge groups, or see a bird’s-eye view of the turning radius of your configuration.
 You can also switch between side and top views, to help with lateral positioning of equipment and payload.